telerik/reporting-docs/knowledge-base/adobe-reader-search-in-pdf-not-working.md

 		<td>PDF</td>
 	</tr>
 	<tr>
-		<td>3rd Party Application</td>
+		<td>Third-Party Application</td>
 		<td>Adobe Acrobat, Adobe Reader</td>
 	</tr>
 </table>

-## Problem
+## Description

-Using **Ctrl+F (Find)** to search inside the content of a report exported to PDF returns incorrect results, for instance, highlighting words which are not containing the search term.
+Using `Ctrl`+`F` (the Find functionality) to search inside the content of a report exported to PDF returns incorrect results.
+For example, highlighting words which are not containing the search term.

 ## Solution

-While investigating this issue the Reporting team noticed that some PDF readers, such as Foxit Reader, return correct search results for the same PDF file.
-This clue led us to the conclusion that the issue might be connected to the Adobe Reader **Search** settings.
-To open the settings go to **Edit > Preferences > Search**.
-There you will find the **Purge Cache Contents** button which saved the day.
-After we purged the cache the search functionality started working flawlessly.
-To prevent this from happening again for any PDF file that you open, disable the caching by unchecking **Enable fast find**.
+Some PDF readers, such as Foxit Reader, return correct search results for the same PDF file.
+Therefore, the issue might be connected to the **Search** settings of Adobe Reader.

+To open and update the settings, go to **Edit** > **Preferences** > **Search**.
+Click the **Purge Cache Contents** button to purge the cache and enable the search functionality to work flawlessly.

+To prevent this issue from happening again for any PDF file that you open, disable the caching by unchecking **Enable fast find**.